 In this article, we will discuss another cooking method which many out there are apprehensive to try with their pressure cookers, deep frying.
 Can cooks actually deep fry with their pressure cookers?

 Before we get into details as to if pressure cookers can deep fry, let us first discuss the process of deep frying.

 Deep frying involves submerging foods in a body of boiling oil (and sometimes fat).
-The temperature of the oil is usually between 177 degrees Celsius and 191 degrees Celsius.
+The temperature of the oil is usually between 350-375 degrees Fahrenheit (177 - 191 degrees Celsius).
 This causes the oil to boil and by submerging the food, the Maillard reaction occurs.
 The water present in the food quickly evaporates due to the intense heat of the oil.
 The sugars and proteins contained in the outer layer of the food are broken down and as a result, a crunchy exterior is formed.